 Following his turn as Henry VI in the BBC/PBS television series "The Hollow Crown" in 2016, as 2nd Lt.
 Hibbert in "Journey's End" and as Lord Byron in "Mary Shelley" in 2017, Sturridge returned to the Great White Way to star as Winston Smith in the Broadway premiere of George Orwell's 1984 stage adaptation, playing the Hudson Theatre from May 18 through October 8, 2017, starring opposite Olivia Wilde and Reed Birney.

 In 2018, he played Jake in "Sweetbitter" on the Starz network and in 2019, he starred in "Velvet Buzzsaw" in a cast led by Jake Gyllenhaal and Rene Russo.
 He would collaborate with Gyllenhaal again around the time of the film's release, making his Off-Broadway debut for the Public Theater in Sea Wall / A Life (playing the role of Alex in Sea Wall and marking yet another collaboration with playwright Simon Stephens).
 The production, comprising the two monologues under the direction of Carrie Cracknell, ran from January 1 through March 31, 2019, resulting in his first Lucille Lortel Award nomination for "Outstanding Lead Actor in a Play."
-The Broadway transfer is scheduled to begin performances at the Hudson Theatre on July 26, 2019, for a limited engagement through September 29, 2019.
+The Broadway transfer played a limited engagement at the Hudson Theatre from July 26 through September 29, 2019.